-Nonresident alien students from India and business apprentices from India are not subject to this procedure.
+Nonresident alien students from India and business apprentices from India aren't subject to this procedure.

-Instructions.
+Page 20 Publication 15 (2016) Instructions.
 To figure how much income tax to withhold from the wages paid to a nonresident alien employee performing services in the United States, use the following steps.